Shock Control Test Advanced Tutorial

 Modern Vibration Test Control System

-1. INTRODUCTION & SAFETY OVERVIEW
+Section 1: INTRODUCTION & SAFETY OVERVIEW

 ⚠ CRITICAL SAFETY WARNING: Shock testing produces extremely high instantaneous accelerations (50-10,000+ g) and forces.
 A single misplaced bolt or improperly mounted accelerometer can result in equipment destruction, flying debris, and serious personnel injury.
 This tutorial emphasizes safety at every step.